 At Mind Mental Health Media Awards, BBC Headroom won both New Media Award and a special ‘Making a Difference’ Award.
 Also crowned at Ability Media International awards.

-In 2013, I was one of a select few filmmakers invited to the BFI premiere of Britain in a Day.
+I was one of a select few filmmakers invited to the BFI premiere of Britain in a Day.
 My directing and camerawork featured in this iconic BBC 2 documentary that was Exec Produced by Ridley Scott.